By Marcin Wojtyczka

 - High crankcase pressure due to blocked breather

-Smoke signals – white (should not persist for more than few seconds, normal when the engine starts due to water vapour):
+Smoke signals – white (should not persist for more than a few seconds, normal when the engine starts due to water vapour):

 - Water in the fuel – most probable if the engine runs erratically